- Overview of the East Stoke Ansteys

 Further Details on the East Stoke Ansteys

 #1.
 We have a Rebecca Anstey (b 1837), buried in Bloxworth in 1839 “daughter of John and Mary Anstey“.
-This is NOT the Rebecca Anstey (b 1837 Sandford Orcas to William and Elizabeth), however we find no “John Anstey” / “Mary” marriage at this time.
+This is NOT the Rebecca Anstey (b 1837 Sandford Orcas to William and Elizabeth) who is a Milborne Port Ansty, however we find no “John Anstey” / “Mary” marriage at this time.

 #2.
 Some sources have a “James Anstey and Rebecca” in the 1841 Census in Bloxworth – this family is actually ‘Arnold‘ not ‘Anstey‘ and nothing to do with our story.

 #3.
-In c1850 a family headed by Charles Hart Anstey and Edna Amelia Hardiman moved to Wareham near Bloxworth – they are of the Tarrant Keyneston Anstey sub-branch
+In c1850 two families, headed by Charles Hart Anstey and Edna Amelia Hardiman and Thomas Anstey and Charlotte Martin, moved to Wareham/Morden near Bloxworth – they are brothers and both of the Tarrant Keyneston Ansty sub-branch

 We are actively on the lookout for East Stoke Anstey experts alive today who are willing to add their findings and knowledge to this project.
 We are particularly interested in research regarding East Stoke Ansteys who fought in World War One, preferably with personal souvenirs such as letters sent by the soldiers or military photos etc. Anybody who has such expertise and inclination, please contact us at email@example.com.